esctrionsit/snphub_tutorial/content/Basic_Usage/heatmap.md

 - **Flanking region length**: when using the gene name as input, you may want some extra length in the upstream and downstream.
 Both ends of the region will be extended by the value here.

 - **Minimum allele frequency (MAF)**: Minor allele frequency (MAF) is the frequency at which the second most common allele occurs in a given population.
-Larger the value is, lesser the result postions are.
+Larger the value is, lesser sites will be in the result.
 If the value is 0 (by default), this filter function is disabled.

 - **Draw**: click when getting all options ready.